julzhk/django-stdimage/README.md

 [ImageField](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield)
 except that you can specify different size variations.

-The `JPEGField` is the same as the `StdImageField` but all images are converted to JPEGs, no matter what type the original file is.
+The `JPEGField` is identical to the `StdImageField` but all images are converted to JPEGs, no matter what type the original file is.

 ### Variations